uit-no/hpc-doc/storage/storage.rst

 The file system for user home directories on Stallo.
 It is a 64 TB global file system, which is accessible from both the login nodes and all the compute nodes.
-The default size of the home directory's for each user is 300 GB.
-If more space is needed for permanent storage users have to apply for it.
-Please contact the system administrators, support-uit@notur.no, for more information about this.
+The size of the home directory's for each user is 300 GB.
+It is not possible to extend the size.
+If you need more space, consider using /global/work (see below).

 The home area is for "permanent" storage only, so please do not use it for temporary storage during production runs.
 Jobs using the home area for scratch